 Hooked on the dream of home ownership but need more info on house deposit NZ?
-Approved Mortgages has access to a number of lenders and banks that can provide your first home loan, even if you have less than the 20% most of the banks usually require.
-We’ll show you all the in’s and out’s of how to buy a house in NZ.
+Approved Mortgages has access to a number mortgage brokers throughout NZ who can provide guidance on your first home loan, even if you have less than the 20% most of the banks usually require.
+They'll show you all the in’s and out’s of how to buy a house in NZ.

 LVR Restrictions (Loan-to-Value-Ratio)